-From the 30 cases we examined, 18 cases (60%) were exposed to trauma and showed tear of the MPFL at its femoral attachment in the axial planes, some showed partial tear and it was defined as thickening and irregularity of the contour, including discontinuity of normal fibres, and intra-ligamentous or extensive periligamentous edema and other showed complete tear: completely discontinuous or appearing absent MPFL, with extensive surrounding edema.
-In most cases, MPFL injury was associated with patella subluxation, the distance between two parallel lines (one is passing by the most lateral part of the patella and the other one by the most anterior part of the lateral femoral condyle) should not be more than 2mm.
+From the 30 cases we examined, 18 cases (60%) were exposed to trauma, showed tear of the MPFL at its femoral attachment in the axial planes, some showed partial tear: were defined as thickening and irregularity of the contour, including discontinuity of normal fibres, and intra-ligamentous or extensive peri-ligamentous edema, and other showed complete tear: completely discontinuous or appearing absent MPFL, with extensive surrounding edema.
+In most cases, MPFL injury is associated with patella subluxation, the distance between two parallel lines (one is passing by the most lateral part of the patella and the other one by the mostanterior part of the lateral femoral condyle) should not be more than 2mm.